Attachment Wounds

-Welcome to our therapeutic space, dedicated to understanding and supporting Third Culture Kids (TCKs).
+Welcome to our therapeutic space, dedicated to understanding and supporting those who have experienced attachment wounds during their formative years or identify as Third Culture Kids (TCKs).
 Whether you are a TCK yourself or a parent of a TCK, this space is here to provide support, understanding, and guidance for navigating the unique challenges and opportunities of growing up in multiple cultures.

 -